ssilverman/TeensyDMX/README.md

 7. Functions that previously did nothing or ignored the values on bad input now return a `bool` to indicate success or failure.
 8. Teensy 4 support.
+9. Added a new "Keep Short Packets" feature that provides access to any packets that are too short in duration, less than 1196us.
+Accompanying this are: a way to enable and disable the feature and a way to tell whether a packet is too short.
+10. Improved IDLE and timeout handling logic in the receiver.

 ## How to use